-A policy application form needs to be completed to purchase a policy.
-You choose the policy features at time of application.
-A licensed agent will record answers to questions about income, and medical history, and submit the policy application to the issuing company.
+A policy application form needs to be completed to purchase coverage.
+You choose the features at time of application.
+A licensed agent will record answers to questions about income, and medical history, and submit the application for coverage to the issuing company.

 VA Short Term Disability Benefits

-VA does not have a state mandated program.
-Individual short term disability policies in Virginia are designed to provide coverage for covered accidents and illnesses subject to limitations and exclusions.
-The policies are designed to provide income replacement rather than reimburse expenses for hospital, surgical, or medical expenses.
+Individual short-term disability in Virginia provides coverage for covered accidents and illnesses subject to limitations and exclusions.
+The policies provide income replacement rather than reimburse expenses for hospital, surgical, or medical expenses.

 Terms Defining Benefit Amounts

-Policies will pay total disability benefits if you are totally disabled for longer than the policy elimination period, and the policy remains in force when the disability begins.
-If you are disabled while unemployed the policy will make payments provided you are kept at home and can’t perform two or more activities of daily living.
+Policies will pay total disability benefits if you are physically unable to work for longer than the elimination period, and the coverage remains in force when the medical event occurs.
+If you are unemployed, the policy will make payments provided you are kept at home and cannot perform two or more activities of daily living.

-So how much do you get, and how long does it last?
-That answer depends upon three policy feature variations select at time of policy application.
-The monthly income replacement amount can reach as high as 66% of gross monthly income, subject to a limitation of $6,500 monthly.
-The elimination period means the period of time during which no benefits are payable.
-The payment duration means the length of time payments last while continuously disabled.
+How much do you get, and how long does it last?
+That answer depends upon three feature variations you select at time of policy application.
+The monthly income replacement amount can reach as high as 66% of gross monthly income, subject to a limitation of $6,500.
+The elimination period means the period during which no claims are payable.
+The payment duration means the length of time payments last while continuously unable to work.

 Quotes of Premium Cost

-Each of the three policy features described above affect the monthly premium cost.
-Higher monthly benefit amounts, shorter policy elimination periods, and longer payment durations translate into higher premium costs for a policy.
+Each of the three features described above affect the monthly premium cost.
+Higher monthly amounts, shorter elimination periods, and longer payment durations translate into higher premium costs.

-Get a short term disability quote to determine how policies work in Virginia.
+Get a short-term disability quote to determine how the coverage works in Virginia.
 Choose between more affordable premium configurations, or the greatest level of income security.

 Qualifying Medical Conditions

 Most biologically based illnesses are covered as well.
-The primary exception is illnesses that are considered a preexisting condition at time of application.
-Preexisting conditions will not be covered unless the period of disability begins more than twelve months after the policy effective date.
+The primary exception is illnesses that are a preexisting condition at time of application.
+Preexisting conditions will not be covered unless the claim begins more than twelve months after the coverage effective date.

 Pregnancy related medical conditions are covered by most policies.
 However, women who are already expecting make up a large portion of site visitors.
 Coverage must begin prior to conception.